gianmarco27/Poggi-Stagliano-Stucchi/DD/DD.md

 ### B. Scope

-The Scope of the Data4Help system remains the same as specified in the RASD Document, the service aims to provide its users with a powerful tracking and data monitoring service that dependending on user interests can be used both in a passive or active way, and to which major Third parties can revolve to obtain big volumes of data for study purposes and organize runs.
+The Scope of the TrackMe system remains the same as specified in the RASD Document, the service aims to provide its users with a powerful tracking and data monitoring service that dependending on user interests can be used both in a passive or active way, and to which major Third parties can revolve to obtain big volumes of data for study purposes and organize runs.

 ### C. Acronyms, Abbreviations